©Photo by iStock: recep-bg

 Picnic Like a Pro

-What’s the 4-letter magic word?
+What’s the four-letter magic word?
 Tarp.
 Pick one up at the ¥100 shop.
 Keep it in your stroller.
 Take part in Tokyo’s picnicking culture and enjoy the advantages of being outdoors with your baby.
 Use it to sit wherever and whenever without the anxiety of getting your clothes covered in mud or grass.

 Pack Light

-Cut your baby essentials down to a minimum and consider what you may be able to purchase while you are out; food at the conbini, toys and wipes at the ¥100 store, and drinks from vending machines.
-As for strollers, it is helpful to not have one that is too bulky because the streets are busy and narrow.
-When choosing a stroller, I suggest finding the smallest one that has a basket underneath and a reclining back.
-One thing I left at home was the baby carrier.
-I walked too much and too far in Tokyo, and having the weight of a baby on me was too much for my back.
+Cut your baby essentials down to a minimum and consider what you may be able to purchase while you are out: food at the convenience store, toys and wipes at the 100 yen shop and drinks from vending machines.
+As for strollers, it is helpful not to have one that is too bulky because the streets are busy and narrow.

 Hoard Tourist Pamphlets